Exam Timer

 Compare with previous imaging if available.

-Recommend discussion at neurology MDT with regards to active inflammation and medical treatment options.
+Recommend discussion at neurology MDT with regards to active disease and medical treatment options.

 Case 2 Your Answer: